SamYStudiO/es-theme-next-pixel/README.md

 - hdmi_group=1
 - hdmi_mode=4

-Don't forget to remove '#' char if present
+Don't forget to remove '#' char if present.

 16:10 users, you'll have to remove and rename one file to make it fully compatible with this ratio when using vertical wheel, after installing theme, go to [theme folder]/data/systemviews, then remove *vertical_wheel_common* file and rename *vertical_wheel_common_16_10* to *vertical_wheel_common* and that's it!